-

 If the ownership of the real property is changed, it does not automatically terminate the valid and effective lease agreements.
 In such case the buyer automatically becomes the landlord of the lease under the same conditions as set forth in the lease agreement, and may not terminate such agreement, except if the tenant provided false information to the buyer in respect of the existence or the material terms of the lease.

 Transfer of the lease agreement or sub-letting the leased premises are typically subject to the landlord’s prior written consent.
 A common exception is transferring / sub-letting to a company belonging to the tenant’s company group, with a simultaneous notification to the landlord.
 Commercial leases show a variety of definitions of ‘company group’ and might include safeguards and controls for the landlord ensuring that within the company group, the agreement is transferred to a company which is well-funded.
-Standard condition is that the sublease agreement cannot contain more favourable terms than the lease agreement and the sublease agreements automatically terminate if the lease agreement is terminated for any reason.
+Standard condition is that the sublease agreement cannot contain more favourable terms than the lease agreement and the sublease agreement automatically terminates if the lease agreement is terminated for any reason.

 -